Hit and Run: Avoiding Drive-By Assignments

 It goes by many names: drive-by assignments, the dump and run.
 We may call it something different, but we know it when we see it.
 Maybe we’ve had it happen to us, or we (though we may not want to admit to it!) have done it to our employees.
 A leader leaves an assignment with one of their team members and tells this employee to figure it out, then disappears as suddenly as they appeared.
 The chances of this task being done correctly or promptly have just slimmed down to the faintest glimmer of a chance.

 Sometimes things even as minuscule as different acronyms might throw a wrench in the works.
-For instance, I see ASAP and think it’s a top priority—but for some of my employees, BEE (Before Everything Else) is given top attention.
+For instance, I see ASAP and think it’s a top priority but, for some of my employees, BEE (Before Everything Else) is given top attention.
 So how to cut through the miscommunications and streamline delegating in your workplace?
-The good news is that it’s fairly straightforward to avoid.
+The good news is that it’s pretty straightforward to avoid.
 We as leaders need to slow down and make sure to answer a few questions before moving along:

 Who Will Do It?

 Who is the person responsible for completing this task?
-Make sure that your employee is clear on the fact that this is an assignment and not simply an afterthought.
+Make sure that your employee is clear that this is an assignment and not simply an afterthought.
 Give your task the weight it merits.